Buzz Group Ltd Privacy Notice

 8. How long will Buzz Group keep my data?

 We will only retain your information for as long as is reasonably necessary to carry out the purposes outlined above and to satisfy our legal obligations.
 While you are a customer, we will usually need to retain your information to meet our legal and contractual requirements.
-When you cease using Buzz Group services, we will normally retain your personal information for a period of 6 years after you cease being a customer of Buzz Group, beginning at the date your account is closed.
-There are several reasons why we retain your information, which include:
+However, when you cease using Buzz Group services, we will normally still retain your personal information for a period of time.

 • To establish or defend legal claims (for example negligence claims) which could be made against us.